Advice & Tips

-Bar stools and counter stools are often talked about as if they were the same thing, but they actually refer to two different sizes of stools.
+Barstools and counter stools are often talked about as if they were the same thing, but they actually refer to two different sizes of stools.

-Bar stools generally have seat heights that are around 30 inches high (29 to 31 inches as a rule) in order to fit under table tops with a height of 40 to 42 inches.
+Bar height stools generally have seat heights that are around 30 inches high (29 to 31 inches as a rule) in order to fit under table tops with a height of 40 to 42 inches.

-We recommned measuring the height of your counter or table before ordering.
-Once you know your surface height, you can narrow your product search to either bar height or counter height models.
+We recommend measuring the distance from the floor to the underside of your counter before ordering so you can narrow your product search to either bar height or counter height models.

 The answer to how many stools you’ll need depends on how big a counter space you have and how many guests you are trying to make room for.

-The hospitality industry standard is to allow for 26 to 30 inches between the centers of each bar stool.
+The hospitality industry standard is to allow for 26 to 30 inches between the centers of each barstool.